Collateral Damage. A Civilian Internee in the Ottoman Empire.

 - freedom of religion

-Gladys' brother James had worked for Blockey and Cree, Merchants, Baghdad since 1904 and around 1913 he moved to Sassoon's.
+James Levack had worked for Blockey and Cree, Merchants, Baghdad since 1901, after graduating from University College, London where he had studied French, German and Arabic.
+Around 1913 he moved to David Sassoon's.
 This was an international trading company that had been set up by David Sassoon who belonged to an eminent Jewish family in Baghdad and who was the grandfather of WW1 officer and poet, Siegfried Sassoon.
 In addition, James served as honorary American vice consul for Baghdad and was listed as a Director at Large for the American Chamber of Commerce for the Levant.
-The Levacks were therefore a prominent European family in the city.
-Gladys may have had her own career, but even if she did not, she would have been kept busy assisting her much younger sister-in-law with the social duties which James’ position would have entailed.
+He was therefore a prominent member of the European community in the city.
+The plan may have been for Gladys to assist her much younger sister-in-law with the social duties which James’ position would have entailed, but the family may also have seen marriage opportunities for her within the predominantly male expatriate group.
+On the passenger list, she claimed 28 years rather than her real age of 32!

 It is likely that, at this time, British merchants had a very good life in the Ottoman Empire.
 The Ottoman wars in Libya and the Balkans would have had little impact on Europeans, protected as they were by the capitulations.
 Baghdad was a fine city, on the bank of the Tigris.
 Although there could be flooding in bad years, this was much less of a problem than in Basra.
 While summers were hot (110F or more), it was a dry heat and up-market houses were designed with a serdab, a half underground room with wide 'chimneys' leading to the roof and angled to catch the prevailing winds.
 These were remarkably effective in keeping the room relatively comfortable in the hottest part of the day.
 The British community probably numbered around 50 – 60 adults, plus some young children; older children would be sent to boarding school in Britain.
 The British Residency was an impressive building with a beautiful garden running down to the Tigris.